-The past four quarters - that is, the period from January 1 to December 31, 2023 - represent the relevant reporting period for an analysis of net losses.
-Fig. VII.33 shows the internal net losses from loss events reported in this period, classified by operational risk subtype, and a comparison with their long-term mean.
-Unlike in the 2022 risk report, the distribution of net losses by operational risk subtype is stated as an absolute figure rather than as a proportion of total net losses.
-Losses that are allocable to more than one subtype are split equally between the relevant subtypes.
+The past four quarters - that is, the period from January 1 to December 31, 2024 - represent the relevant reporting period for an analysis of net losses.
+Fig. VI.39 shows the internal net losses from loss events reported in this period, classified by operational risk subtype, and a comparison with their long-term mean.